 Because the hidden pages will not be visible on the navigation within the app, the only way your readers can access the hidden pages is if you link the hidden pages on the visible pages within your issue.

-For example: We have the Second, Third, and Fourth pages as hidden as shown on the screenshot above.
-We will link these hidden pages to the First page which is visible:
+For example: We have the Article 1, Article 2, Article 3, and Article 4 pages as hidden as shown on the screenshot above.
+We will link these hidden pages to the Table of Contents page which is visible:

-To do this, first you can add the link by highlighting the word or sentences.
-You will then see editing variables.
-Click the link icon as shown below:
+To do this, first you can add the link by highlighting the word or sentences, then click the Hyperlink icon available in the editing bar:

 After that, there will be an overlay where you can edit the link's properties.
 You can choose which page you'd like to open when your readers clicked on the link: